We know that safe and effective fibromyalgia exercise is an

 bodies, ACE (American Council on Exercise)

-And these are detailed in the Fitness Planner article here on the site.
+These are detailed in the Fitness Planner article here on the site, but with fibromyalgia and its primary co-conditions, I have to get a little more specific.

 These are the kind of issues to which only people with fibromyalgia and chronic pain can relate.
 We know that a strong and agile body is essential to avoid injury, yet whether we are engaging in fibromyalgia exercise such as strength training exercises, aerobic activity, OR an outdoor game, the ‘pre and post’ exercises are like extra insurance for the vulnerable fibro body..